izguenther6/Portfolio/README.md

 # Portfolio Overview 🌀🤠❗️

-* follow the dropdown links below or navigate the folders above on your own!
+Follow the dropdown links below or navigate the folders above on your own!

 ## Projects